AdamanTeam/AdamanTeam.github.io/_posts/2018-12-6-Data-Story.md

 Before getting started we need to explain the notion of Nutrition Score: The Nutrition Score is a score given to each aliment were they perform an analysis of 26 positive and negative factors compared to the calories in the food.
 The positive factors are those such as vitamins, minerals, proteins, etc. and the negative ones are those such as cholesterol, saturated fat, sugar, etc.

 ## Food quality and general health
 We would first like to discover if for a given country the quality of the food that is consumed there can have an influence on the global health of this country.
 We represent on a world map the average nutrition score for products in a country, for countries having a sufficient amount of product with this data.

+<iframe src="https://adamanteam.github.io/nut_scores.html" width="100%" height="400px"></iframe>

-Unfortunately, like we see, a large amount of countries do not meet this requirement.
+Unfortunately, like we see, a large amount of countries do not meet this requirement and thus they are represented in greyish colours.
 We see that globally nothern countries seem to obtain a better score on average.

-<iframe src="https://adamanteam.github.io/nut_scores.html" width="100%" height="400px"></iframe>

 We can also visualize the distribution of the nutrition scores for the countries having the most products in the dataset.